The Statewatch Library & Archive catalogue is currently hosted on Omeka, where users can search and browse the collection.

 The Library & Archive is currently closed due to the COVID-19 pandemic.

 Unfortunately, our office is on the third floor of a building with no lift.
-If you would like to view material from the Library & Archive but cannot access our office, please get in touch so we can arrange something.
+If you would like to view material from the Library & Archive but cannot access our office, please get in touch so that we can make appropriate arrangements.

 Origins and history